Bolívar's campaign to liberate New Granada: Crossing the Andes

-As the army ascended from the hot and humid, flood-swept plains of Venezuela of New Granada they were greeted by the freezing cold of the icy mountain pass of the Páramo de Pisba, which reached an elevation of 3,960 meters (13,000 feet), through the Cordillera Oriental.
-After the hardships of wading through a virtual sea, the mostly llanero army was not prepared and poorly clothed for the cold and altitude of the mountains as well as the heavy rainfall they experienced.
+The army ascended from the flood-swept plains of Venezuela of New Granada into the icy mountain pass of the Páramo de Pisba, which reached an elevation of 3,960 meters (13,000 feet), through the Cordillera Oriental.
+After wading through a virtual sea, the mostly llanero army was not prepared and poorly clothed for the cold and altitude of the mountains as well as the heavy rainfall they experienced.

 The army was split into 3 sections in order to facilitate the crossing with a small force composed of the Cazadores battalion under Colonel Antonio Arredondo crossing first arriving July 3.
 Santander and the Vanguard division followed suit, both he and Arredondo's units were able to weather the climate better as they were mostly from the Andes.
 This force arrived in Socha on July 4 and sent back men to assist the struggling Rearguard in their crossing.
 Anzoategui and the rearguard division began to cross the Paramo on July 5 and had spent the night on the plateau.
 Bolivar, who was with them, described the crossing: "That same day we entered the Paramo, while the weather was good, the troops suffered a lot from the cold and we lost all beasts of saddle and burden; It has been rare that one would make it."
 The rearguard suffered heavily during the crossing as their troops were mostly men of the Llanos.

 During the night many froze to the death due to the scarcity of vegetation in the area preventing the building of fires for warmth.
 The rearguard eventually descended on 6 July.
 General Soublette, who was still in Paya, informed Bolivar that the British Legion would cross on the 13th.
 During the crossing, 100 men had perished and a number of soldiers had deserted.
 In Socha, some 500 men were hospitalized and had to be cared for by the townsfolk.
 Santander commented on the sorry state of the army, stating that "the army was a dying body."